 I have a particular interest in working with people who might describe themselves as introverted.
 The needs of introverted children often go unrecognised, which can lead to life feeling more of a struggle that it has to be.
 This is an area I’ve taken both a personal and professional interest in over the past decade.
 So, if this describes you, I may be able to help.

-I’ve spent 25 years looking into the essence of what makes therapy work.
+I’ve spent 25 years looking at what makes therapy work.
 I’ve learned some important things along the way that I bring to my therapy work.
 I write about these themes for a professional audience, but they also inform how I work to create the best experience of therapy for every client.

 The model of therapy I use is known as integrative.
 This brings together a range of approaches in a coherent framework.
 It recognises that there is no ‘one size fits all’ in therapy, and that there are benefits to clients when therapists are able to draw on a range of therapeutic approaches.